-Whether you need flexibility in your job for personal reasons or just need to get a toehold in a new industry, we can all agree that it’s hard to get by on minimum wage, especially if you’re only able to work part time.
+Maybe you need flexibility in your job for personal reasons, or maybe you just need to get a toehold in a new industry.
+Either way, we can all agree that it’s hard to get by on minimum wage, especially if you’re only able to work part time.
 It's important to maximize your time and get paid as much as you can in as little amount of time as possible.

 Here, we’re sharing 25 part-time jobs that often pay more than minimum wage.
 Some require degrees but not all!